 Tragically, the opposite has occurred and the Law is being abused again, only now it’s being maligned and abandoned.

-In my last blog “Galatians Part 1”, we covered one of the “Big Lies” in Christendom, that ‘the Law of God given through Moses is bondage and slavery’.
-One of the other “Big Lies” is: ‘Israel (and the Jews) were ‘saved’ by obeying the Law of Moses’.
+In my last blog “Galatians Part 1”, we covered one of the “Big Errors” in Christendom.
+The error is that ‘the Law of God given through Moses is bondage and slavery’.
+One of the other “Big Errors” is: ‘Israel (and the Jews) were ‘saved’ by obeying the Law of Moses’.
 This is completely unscriptural and false.
 This ‘dogma’ has led to all kinds of disastrous doctrines, most of which we will discuss in future blogs.

 Israel was never ‘saved’ by obedience to the Law of Moses.